How to Keep Drains From Clogging

 Drains always seem to clog at the worst possible time, like when you have a houseful of overnight guests or a big party.
 And while you may not be able to stop every drain clog, there are steps you can take to prevent most clogs and nasty backups.
-Here are 10 tips to help you keep your drains running freely.
+Here are 10 tips on how to keep drains from clogging.

 Don't Wait for a Mainline Blockage